grimlucis/rpg-hack/08-tables/03-mutations.md

 428  | Stupendous Eyebrows.
 Butterfly iridescence.
 429  | Detachable Head.
 Pops off if you take 3 damage to the head.
 Unlimited range.
 430  | Dark Halo.
 A circle or triangle of black fire hovers over you.
 Looks ominous and possibly daemonic.
 431  | Flattened.
-1" thick, all other dimensions normal. -2 Constitution and HP.
+1" thick, all other dimensions normal. -2 Strength and HP.
 432  | Convenienced.
 Your bodily waste is shunted 2 miles away, appearing with a faint magical glow.
 433  | Snail Shell.
 1'x1'x1', on your back.
 You can retreat inside of it leaving only 1 hand exposed.
 434  | Eldritch Marks.
 Glowing blue star on your forehead.